ar-io/specs/arns/arns-token-1.md

 - Must be an authorized process `Owner` or `Controller`.
 - Must specify a valid `Keywords` parameter (table) as a message tag.
 - Each `Keyword` must not be longer than 32 characters.
-- Each `Keyword` must consiste of alphanumeric characters, dashes or underscores.
+- Each `Keyword` must consist of alphanumeric characters, dashes or underscores.
 - Each `Keyword` must not include spaces.
 - Each `Keyword` must be unique in the table of `Keywords`.
 - There must not be more than 16 total `Keywords`.